jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 this could be an ordinary `let` binding in `main`.

-`PduStorage` contains `unsafe` code, but is carefully designed and checked to contain it, whilst providing a safe API. `PduStorage` has no public API, but its creation is handled by the end application so as to control the lifetimes of the data it hands out.
+`PduStorage` contains `unsafe` code, but is carefully designed and checked to contain it, whilst providing a safe API on top. `PduStorage` has no public API, but its creation is handled by the end application so as to control the lifetimes of the data it hands out.

 ```rust
 static PDU_STORAGE: PduStorage<MAX_FRAMES, MAX_PDU_DATA> = PduStorage::new();
 ```

 We'd like multiple groups so let's define a struct to give them names.
-This could easily be a tuple instead, but the indexes can get confusing so we'll use a struct.
+This could be a tuple instead, but the indexes can get confusing so we'll use a struct.

 ```rust